 In compliance with the amended surety bond guaranty agreement with Ambac, the Authority will determine the required amount of Authority Reserved Funds on or before November 1 of each year.
 If the Authority is required to increase the amount of the Authority Reserved Funds maintained in any year and the fiscal year in which Maximum Annual Debt Service occurs is five or fewer years from the date of the determination of the amount of Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds to comply within 12 months of the determination.
-If the Authority is required to increase the amount of the Authority Reserved Funds maintained in any year and the fiscal year in which Maximum Annual Debt Service occurs is more than five years from the date of the determination of the amount of Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds within 24 months of the determination.
+If the Authority is required to increase the amount of the Authority Reserved Funds to comply within 12 months of the determination.
+If the Authority is required to increase the amount of the Authority Reserved Funds the fiscal year in which Maximum Annual Debt Service occurs is more than five years from the date of the determination of the amount of Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds, the Authority will increase the amount of the Authority Reserved Funds within 24 months of the determination.

-At June 30, 2019 and 2018, the Authority Reserved Funds in compliance with the agreement were calculated to be \$0.
+At June 30, 2020, the Authority Reserved Funds in compliance with the agreement were calculated to be \$0.